tamarakaufler/watcher-daemon/README.md

 ## Implementation

-There are 3 progressive implementations, from the initial one using directly filepath.Walk, an intemediate one as a preparation for the third parallelized third implementation.
-First two versions are commented out (in the (*Daemon).Watch method).

-### Details

 The base directory, file extension and exclusions (path, file name (wildcard character * can be used)) provide the check criteria, together with the frequency, at which the check run happens.